Measures the true price range including gaps between consecutive trading periods.

 }

-import pytechnicalindicators as pti
+import centaur_technical_indicators as cti

 # True Range calculation

-tr = pti.other_indicators.bulk.true_range(close, high, low)
+tr = cti.other_indicators.bulk.true_range(close, high, low)

 print("True Range:", tr)